KevChaplin/rate-my-racing/README.md

 ## Credits

-Lap times for each category per circuit taken from Race Club International. https://www.racingclubinternational.com/ Currently awaiting feedback before project is made public.
+- Lap times for each category and circuit taken from Race Club International. https://www.racingclubinternational.com/
+Currently awaiting feedback before project is made public.
+- Social Media buttons courtesy of pchynoweth/svelte-share-buttons-component  https://github.com/pchynoweth/svelte-share-buttons-component

-## Wish-list
+## Wish-list / Future functionality

 Ability to download/upload user data.
 This would help prevent users losing their data.
 Currently data is stored using localStorage which is not optimal.
   - Needs further investigation.
 Ability to upload lap times from third party data-logging software to the Pace Calculator to calculate lap pace.
   - Not possible directly from the sim.
 Will have to check for software in use, and data formats, etc.
+Contact page
+  - If project is popular with racing community and feedback sought for further development.